TheArturthur/CoppermindScraper/Cosmere/Shale.md

 Shale has been friends with Kai for a very long time.
 He journeyed with the [[Liveborn\|Liveborn]] even before Kai became Emperor.
 Some of the adventures they went on included fighting barbarians, searching for hidden treasures and secrets, and even slaying dragons.
 During this time Shale and Kai grew very close, and when they discovered a draught of immortality, Shale was one of the few who Kai shared it with.
 Shale even had to carry Kai fifty miles through the desert once, after the two got stuck within the [[Tendrils of Sashim\|Tendrils of Sashim]].
 It is implied that Shale blames himself for the death of [[Molly (Perfect State)\|Molly]], Kai's wife, who died forty years before unification.

 ### After Unification
 Shale has stayed by Kai's side, acting as a personal guard whenever Kai leaves his castle.
 He also chose to settle down, getting married and having five children.
-Shale accompanied Kai to investigate the first Border State that appeared.
+Shale accompanied Kai to investigate the first [[/wiki/State#Border States]] that appeared.
 He aided Besk in trying to convince Kai to conquer the State, as he felt the hardy natives would make good subjects, and the metal with which they fought could replace the enchanted swords currently in use.

 ## Quotes
 >“*Sure, sure.
 I had quite the collection of hands.
 Couple of arms, the occaisional foot...*”